 - Price: $12.42Was: $14.95

-10 THINGS TO EAT IN PARIS: MOST POPULAR FOOD IN PARIS
+THINGS TO EAT IN PARIS: FAMOUS FOOD IN PARIS

-Here is the list of the most popular food in Paris: from cafe musts to quick eats or hearty meals, there is something for every taste.
-If you are a foodie you should try at least a couple of these things to eat in Paris, they are very good!
+Here is the list of the most famous food in Paris: from Paris bistro dishes to quick eats or sweet treats, in this traditional food in Paris list, there is something for every taste.
+If you are a foodie you should try at least a couple of these top things to eat in Paris, they are very good!
 What is your favorite food in Paris?

 - Cafe & Croissant